Best SPF Lip Balms of 2026

 As people who are outdoors year round, we at Treeline Review know that sun protection is essential.
 We wear our face and body sunscreens, our UPF-rated sun protective shirts, pants, and water wear, and you know we're wearing hats with good coverage.
 But did you know that it's also incredibly important to protect your lips from sun damage?

-Unfortunately, not all SPF lip balms are created equal, and as we searched for data, it was tough to find good information.
-We found that the recommendations currently out there are sparse and geared mostly toward people looking for lip makeup containing SPF.
-So we did what we always do: applied science and rigorous testing to the problem!
+The skin of your lips is thinner and more fragile than the skin on the rest of your body, and because it lacks oil glands, it's especially vulnerable to dryness and damage including sunburn.
+Prolonged exposure to UVA and UVB rays increases the risk of skin cancer, which yes, you absolutely can get on your lips.
+Unfortunately, not all SPF lip balms are created equal, and as we searched for data, it was tough to find good information — the recommendations out there are sparse and geared mostly toward people looking for lip makeup containing SPF.
+So we did what we always do: applied science and rigorous testing to the problem.

 We create reader-supported, mission-driven, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.